How To Start A School in 2024 Step-by-Step Guide

 Part of that plan could be advertising for students using billboards and using ads on social media.

-Designing a website and setting up a mailing list to keep interested parents and even current parents in the know should also be a part of the plan.
+Designing a website and setting up a mailing list to keep interested parents and even current parents informed should also be part of the plan.

-The website doesn’t have to be an expensive one.
+The website doesn’t have to be expensive.
 You could do it yourself.
 I would suggest having a blog attached to your website too.

 The best marketing is FREE and a blog can help you get in Google’s search engine.
 Too much to go into here, but maybe one day soon I’ll create a video to explain more.